Birmingham: Tram

 Historically, Birmingham had a substantial tram system operated by Birmingham Corporation Tramways which was closed in 1953.
-In 1999, trams returned to the city with the West Midlands Metro (formerly known as the Midland Metro) which operates a line between Edgbaston Village in Central Birmingham and Wolverhampton via Bilston, Wednesbury and West Bromwich.
-Expansion of the West Midlands Metro system is underway with extensions to the existing line and new lines being constructed.
+In 1999, trams returned to the city with the West Midlands Metro (formerly known as Midland Metro) which operates services to the city of Wolverhampton.
+Since 2015–2016, after extension work, the tram network runs in the streets of central Birmingham, for the first time since 1953; further expansions of the West Midlands Metro system are underway with extensions planned eastwards to Chelmsley Wood and Birmingham Airport, and new lines being constructed, linking Bull Street and Digbeth High Street.

-Bus
+Bus and coach

-261 million bus journeys were made in the TfWM area in 2016/17, a decrease from 319 million in 2009/10.

-Bus routes are mainly operated commercially by private companies, although TfWM subsidises some socially necessary services.
-National Express West Midlands, accounts for nearly 80% of all bus journeys in Birmingham, though there are around 40 other, smaller registered bus companies.
-The number 11 outer circle bus route, which operates in both clockwise and anti-clockwise directions around the outskirts of the city, is the longest urban bus route in Europe, being over 26 mi long with 272 bus stops.
+Bus networks throughout the city and wider region are widespread.
+261 million bus journeys were made in the TfWM area in 2016/17.
+Bus routes are mainly operated commercially by private companies, although TfWM and local councils subsidise socially necessary services.
+With Mobico Group (formerly National Express Group) being based in Birmingham, National Express West Midlands, accounts for nearly 80% of all bus journeys in the city, with other companies operating within the city including Arriva Midlands, Diamond Bus, Stagecoach Midlands and other smaller independent operators.

+The number 11 Outer Circle bus route, run by National Express West Midlands, which operates in both clockwise and anti-clockwise directions around the outskirts of the city, is the longest urban bus route in Europe, being over 26 mi long with 272 bus stops.

-The National Express headquarters are located in Digbeth, in offices above Birmingham Coach Station, which forms the national hub of the company's coach network.
-The bus division is based in Bordesley Green, just outside of the city centre.
+The headquarters of Mobico Group are located in Digbeth, who own both National Express West Midlands and National Express Coaches, are based in offices above Birmingham Coach Station which also forms the latter's national hub.
+As well as National Express Coaches, the city is also served by Flixbus and Megabus.

-Until 1974, the other major bus operator in Birmingham was Midland Red who had a number of bus depots both in Birmingham and the wider metropolitan area.
-After selling the West Midlands-based operations to WMPTE, the company and its successors continued to serve Birmingham on many routes from outside the West Midlands County.
-However, by April 2022, only two routes remain which are the 110 from Tamworth which is operated by Arriva Midlands and the 144 from Worcester operated by First Worcestershire.
+Cycling

+Sustrans' National Cycle Route 5 goes through central Birmingham, connecting with National Cycle Route 81 at Smethwick.
+National Cycle Route 535 from Sutton Coldfield terminates just north of Birmingham Snow Hill railway station.
+In 2021, Transport for West Midlands launched a cycle hire scheme involving over 300 bikes and 43 docking stations across the West Midlands, including central Birmingham.